 The event will feature a dinner for at least 600 persons, gifts for all, special raffle prizes, a bilingual concert, and a carnival that will include at least 10 professional games.
 All licensed backstretch workers and family members are invited, and admission is free.

 The event will be largely organized by the RTCA's New York division, headed by chaplain Humberto Chavez and president Nick Caras, who also directs backstretch social services programs for the New York Racing Association.

-"We are very grateful to United Tote and the New York Racing Association for giving our chaplaincy ministry the opportunity to recognize backstretch workers," RTCA executive director Dr. Enrique Torres said.
+The event will take place on the eve of the presentation of the RTCA's White Horse Award, given each year to the one racing farm or backstretch worker judged to have performed the most heroic act on behalf of another human or a horse."We are very grateful to United Tote and the New York Racing Association for giving our chaplaincy ministry the opportunity to recognize backstretch workers," RTCA executive director Dr. Enrique Torres said.
 "The backstretch workers are a very valuable segment of people who are highly committed to the racing industry."